July 2021 (Revised October 2024)

 Abstract:

-Using a macroeconomic model, we explore how sources of shocks and vulnerabilities matter for the transmission of U.S. monetary changes to emerging market economies (EMEs).
-We utilize a calibrated two-country New Keynesian model with financial frictions, partly-dollarized balance sheets, and imperfectly anchored inflation expectations.
-Contrary to other recent studies that also emphasize the sources of shocks, our approach allows the quantification of effects on real macroeconomic variables as well, in addition to financial spillovers.
-Moreover, we model the most relevant vulnerabilities structurally.
-We show that higher U.S. interest rates arising from stronger U.S. aggregate demand generate modestly positive spillovers to economic activity in EMEs with stronger fundamentals, but can be adverse for vulnerable EMEs.
-In contrast, U.S. monetary tightenings driven by a more-hawkish policy stance cause a substantial slowdown in activity in all EMEs.
-Our model also captures the challenging policy tradeos that EME central banks face.
-We show that these tradeoffs are more favorable when inflation expectations are well anchored.
+We use a macroeconomic model to explore how policy drivers and country vulnerabilities matter for the transmission of U.S. monetary policy shifts to emerging markets.
+Our model features imperfections in domestic and international financial markets and imperfectly anchored inflation expectations.
+We show that higher U.S. interest rates arising from stronger U.S. demand generate modestly positive spillovers to activity in emerging markets with stronger fundamentals but can be adverse for vulnerable countries.
+In contrast, U.S. monetary tightenings driven by a more-hawkish policy stance cause a substantial slowdown in all emerging markets.
+Our model captures the challenging policy tradeoffs that emerging market central banks face, and we show that these tradeoffs are more favorable when inflation expectations are well anchored.
+We use our model to estimate the effects on emerging markets of the 2022-23 U.S. monetary tightening and compare the model-predicted effects against actual real and financial outcomes in those countries.

 PDF: Full Paper